- Modern Slavery Act

 This statement has been produced in accordance with the Modern Slavery Act 2015, section 54(i).
-It constitutes our Modern Slavery Transparency Statement for Travis Perkins Plc and its subsidiaries for the financial year ending 31st December 2018.
+It constitutes our Modern Slavery Transparency Statement for Travis Perkins plc and its relevant group subsidiaries for the financial year ending 31st December 2018.
 Travis Perkins plc and its subsidiary companies are referred to as the Travis Perkins Group throughout this statement.

 The Travis Perkins Group is opposed to all forms of unethical business behaviour.
-We recognise the harmful impact that Modern Slavery has on individuals and society and we are committed to help prevent these illegal practices.
-We continue to develop our risk assessment, procedures and processes across our Group businesses and with our external stakeholders.
+We recognise the harmful impact that modern slavery has on individuals and society and we are committed to help prevent these illegal practices.

 Policies and control on Modern Slavery